 Yes, the iPad uses Bluetooth 2.1 + EDR technology, giving you the freedom to connect wireless headphones and keyboards.
 Apple’s iPad keyboard docks only connect in portrait mode, so the Bluetooth ability gives you some flexibility in syncing up a keyboard and placing the iPad however you wish.

 Will my iPhone accessories work with the iPad?

 Yes, the 30-pin connector is the same as found on the iPhone and iPod touch, so it will plug into a power outlet or a computer the same.
 Headphones work the same too.
 Unfortunately, there are no other ports.
 So, if you want to put photos on the iPad directly from a camera, that will require a $29.99 iPad Camera Connection Kit.

 How many apps can the iPad hold?
 Can I add a bigger hard drive?

-How long does the battery last on iPad?
+How long does the battery last on the iPad?

 Apple promises 10 hours of battery life.
-Fortunately most testers and reviews across the web claimed even better performance – up to 12 hours.
-Performance will likely vary somewhat from one user to another given what types of activities are performed on the iPad.
+Fortunately, most testers and reviews across the web claimed even better performance – up to 12 hours.
+The performance will likely vary somewhat from one user to another given what types of activities are performed on the iPad.
 But it is safe to say that a minimum of 10 hours of battery life awaits you.

 Speaking of batteries, how do I replace the battery in an iPad?